fergald/explainer-bfcache-ccns/README.md

 Enterprises often have difficult-to-update software and/or shared devices.

-### Allow CCNS documents to be BFCached without the API.
+### Allow CCNS documents to be BFCached without the API

 If the API is not available,
 either because it is not launched